ibm-cloud-docs/cephaas/create-clusters.md

 Resource consumption
 :   You manage how your applications use compute, storage, and GPU resources within your allocated quotas.

-## Create a cluster through ROKS
+## Create a cluster through Red Hat OpenShift console
 {: #create-a-cluster}

-Cluster creation must be performed through Red Hat OpenShift on IBM Cloud (ROKS).
+Cluster creation must be performed through Red Hat OpenShift on IBM Cloud.
 The IBM Fusion as a service UI provides visibility into cluster status and resource usage but does not support cluster creation operations.

 1. Log in to the {{site.data.keyword.cloud_notm}} console.
 2. Navigate to **Kubernetes** > **Clusters** in the IBM Cloud console.